-Law Society Northern Territory launches Indigenous Protocols for Lawyers - second edition
+Law Society NT launches Indigenous Protocols for Lawyers - Second Edition

 The Law Society Northern Territory will launch its second edition of Indigenous Protocols for Lawyers (Protocols) at noon tomorrow at Chifley Alice Springs Resort.